prooph/service-bus/docs/plugins.md

 With this technique you can configure the routing for all your messages without the need to create all the message handlers on every request.
 Only the responsible command handler or all interested event listeners (when dealing with event messages) are lazy loaded by the ServiceManager.
-If you prefer to use another DIC then write your own proxy for it.
-Simply copy the Zf2ServiceLocatorProxy and adapt it to handle your DIC.
+If you prefer to use another DIC then write your own proxy which implements Prooph\Common\ServiceLocator.